mountainMath/cancensus/README.md

 ### Local Cache

 For performance reasons, and to avoid unneccessarily drawing down API quotas, **cancensus** caches data queries under the hood.
-By default the cache directory is in the package install directory so that the cache is shared across R projects.
-The default can be overwritten using `options(cancensus.cache_path = 'XXX')`, this enables better control over the data.
-In particular, the default cache will be wiped every time **cancensus** gets re-installed, setting a default cache directory will avoid that.
+By default, **cancensus** caches in R's temporary directory, but this cache is not persistent across sessions.
+In order to speed up performance, reduce quota usage, and reduce the need for unnecessary network calls, we recommend assigning a persistent local cache using `options(cancensus.cache_path = 'XXX')`, this enables better control over the data.
+This option can be stored stored in your .Rprofile alongside your API key.
+Users will be prompted with a suggestion to change their default cache location when making API calls if one has not been set yet.

 ### Currently available datasets